Mbed Service Quickstart Guide

 Murano mbed service provides a way to connect your mbed cloud accounts to Murano applications.
 It enables Murano application developers to access device data and device status within Murano via the Murano mbed service.

-With Murano mbed service, Murano application developers can connect an mbed cloud to Murano, and have their mbed devices mirrored in Murano’s Advanced Device Connectivity (ADC).
+With Murano mbed service, Murano application developers can connect an mbed cloud to Murano, and have their mbed devices mirrored in Murano’s device gateway.
 This will allow mbed device data and events such as device registration/unregistration to be visible within Murano.
 With this association, you can use Murano’s feature-rich services to build your IoT solutions with mbed devices.